IanFinlayson/exploring-cs/chapter08.md

 ---------

 [^1]: There have been cases where programmers use this fact to figure out
-    the algorithms behind \"random\" gambling games like slot machines and predict when the games will produce a payout.
+    the algorithms behind "random" gambling games like slot machines and predict when the games will produce a payout.